King Animal

 King Animal is the sixth studio album by American rock band Soundgarden, released on November 13, 2012, through Universal Republic and Loma Vista Recordings in North America and Vertigo Records elsewhere.
-Produced by the band alongside Adam Kasper, it was Soundgarden's first studio album in 16 years, following Down on the Upside (1996).
-King Animal was also the final studio album released by Soundgarden prior to the death of frontman Chris Cornell in 2017 and the subsequent dissolution of the band in 2018.
+Produced by the band alongside Adam Kasper, King Animal was Soundgarden's first studio album in 16 years, following Down on the Upside (1996), and their final studio album to be released prior to the death of frontman Chris Cornell in 2017 and the dissolution of the band the following year.

 Background and recording

 In January 2010, Chris Cornell announced that 13 years after their break-up, Soundgarden had reunited.
 At first, the band was primarily interested in relearning their old songs and playing them live, but Cornell declared that "It would be exciting to record one song, to hear how Soundgarden-ish that might be this much time later."
 The band's first studio work was finishing the song "Black Rain" for the compilation Telephantasm (2010), which guitarist Kim Thayil said "showed our evolvement creatively", and in late 2010 drummer Matt Cameron booked studio time to show some song ideas and have the band compose some more through jam sessions.
 In February 2011, it was announced on Soundgarden's homepage that they had started writing new songs.
 One month later, recording sessions for a new album began at Seattle's Studio X, with producer Adam Kasper.
 The sessions were interrupted by the end of the month so Cornell could move onto his solo "Songbook" tour, which would be interspersed with Soundgarden concerts.
 As the band's contract with A&M Records was fulfilled after releasing Telephantasm and the live album Live on I-5 (2011), Soundgarden produced King Animal independently.

 Cameron claimed in April 2011 that the album would be released later that year, but the recording was prolonged, with Thayil saying: "the more we enjoy it, the more our fans should end up enjoying it."
 In October, Cornell said the band would return to the studio in December and the album was "mostly done, we just need to finish a couple of songs and mix it, so that will be happening probably over the holidays."

 In May 2012, the band reported they were eyeing a release that October.
 On September 17, it was announced that the album would be titled King Animal and would be released on November 13, 2012.
 Cornell said the title relates to how the band "were a big fish in a small pond, and we sort of graduated.
 There was a sense of us feeling like it was us four against the world.
 We clearly had that from the very beginning.
 In some weird way after all this time, we persevered.
 The album kind of stands out as a symbol and an indication of that."